murchandamus/bips/bip-update-process.md

 ### What is the scope of the BIPs repository?

 The BIPs repository is focused on information and technologies that aim to support and expand the utility of the bitcoin currency.
 Related topics that are of interest to the bitcoin community may be acceptable.
-Proposals that are in direct contradiction to this mission, e.g. by undermining fungibility, facilitating unrelated protocols, using bitcoin for data storage, or hobbling mining decentralization, may be considered out-of-scope.
+Proposals that undermine the fundamental principle that Bitcoin constitutes a peer-to-peer electronic cash system for the bitcoin currency are out-of-scope.

 ## BIP format and structure